 One of the health assessment steps can be to remove all the drives from the Storage Pod for testing.
 There are two different tests.
 The first test is similar to “advanced” reformatting and takes about 20 minutes.
 The second basically writes and reads all the sectors on the drive and takes several hours.
 Only if a drives passes both tests can it be reformatted and reused.

-The drives from the 3 Pods were removed and tested as noted above and about half of the drives from the three Storage Pods failed the first test.
+The drives from the three Pods were removed and tested, as noted above, and about half of the drives from the three Storage Pods failed the first test.
 The remaining “good” drives were subjected to the second test and about 50% failed that test.
-The results were eye opening.
-It was decided that all of the drives from the 3 Storage Pods would be removed from service and not redeployed.
+The results were eye-opening.
+It was decided that all of the drives from the three Storage Pods would be removed from service and not redeployed.

 Over the next several months, Seagate hard drives failed in noticeable quantities: 31 in October 2013, 68 in November, 70 in December and the upward trend continued in 2014.
 The only saving grace was that in nearly all cases, once a failed drive was replaced, the system would rebuild without incident.
 Any time a drive gave the least sign of trouble, it was removed and tested.
 Failing either of the external tests meant the drive was removed from service and placed with the “suspect” drives.
 The “suspect” pile was getting larger by the day.